 The Armalite design, America’s rifle, is a type of special case.
 These rifles are always easy to use well, reliable, and accurate.
 Some are better made than others.
 They are fired more often than most because they are fun, kick very little, and offer excellent accuracy.

 For years, I used a 20-inch barrel HBAR for precision shooting.
 The primary criteria for accuracy are a stiff and well-finished barrel.
 The trigger action is very important.
 For my money and personal use, the 16-inch AR is as accurate as the 18- and 20-inch guns in practical terms.
 Since most rifles now mount optics, a longer barrel and longer sight radius doesn’t matter as much.

-I have to admit, the 12 gauge shotgun is at the top of the list for me.
-The 12 gauge buckshot and 12 gauge slugs outweigh the lighter gauges.
-For personal defense and hunting deer-sized game, the 12 works.
-In this case, the heavier guns are indicated, as they kick less.
-Touching off a Lightfield bear killer slug in a riot gun is something you only wish to do once.
+I have to admit, the 12-gauge shotgun is at the top of the list for me.
+12-gauge buckshot and 12-gauge slugs outweigh the lighter gauges.
+For personal defense and hunting deer-sized game, the 12-gauge works.
+In this case, heavier guns are indicated, as they kick less.
+Touching-off a Lightfield bear-killer slug in a riot gun is something you only wish to do once.
 Trust me…

 Handguns are lighter than ever.
 The polymer-frame, striker-fired handgun is the norm.
 Aluminum frames are plentiful and even magnum revolvers are constructed of lightweight material, whether they should be or not.

 Handguns are a different story than rifles.
 Rifles, such as the .30-06, dispose of more power than is really needed for the chore at hand.
 Handguns are another matter.
 They dispose of far less power than a rifle and what power they have must be delivered as efficiently as possible.